farao-community/gridcapa-acceptance-tests/README.md

 ## Prerequisites

-Acceptance tests run needs recent version of NodeJS
+Acceptance tests run needs recent version of NodeJS.

 ## Building and running the tests